RDP1974/Delphi64RTL/Readme.md

 - end;

 The library is well tested, run on Intel and Amd x64 Windows, if you found any trouble please notify me;<br>
-big thanks to the Delphi community and its great coders, in particular for the support received from Bruno Fierens (TMS), Daniele Teti (Bittime), Arnaud Bouchez (Synopse)<br>
+big thanks to the Delphi community and its great coders, in particular for the support received from Bruno Fierens (TMS), Daniele Teti (Bittime) and many others<br>

 Contact me: roberto dot dellapasqua at live.com